trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 * Contiguous: elements are layed out in memory such that they are evenly spaced
 * Dynamically sized: the size of the slice is not stored in the type, but is determined at runtime
-* View: a slice is never an owned datastructure
+* View: a slice is never an owned data structure
 * Slices are typed as `[T]`, where `T` is the type of the elements in the slice

 ---